sanjeevkpune/angular-sample-getting-started/README.md

     - firebase login
   - Run this command from your app’s root directory
     - firebase init
+      - for public directoy give path to your dist/angular-sample-getting-started
     - firebase deploy
    - access the project on below urls
         - https://angular-sample-getting-started.web.app/